getpopper/popper/docs/sections/guides.md

 ### Pre-requisites

-You should have basic knowledge of git, the command line and Python
+You should have basic knowledge of git, the command line and Python.

 In addition, you should be familiar with the concepts introduced in the [Getting Started](https://popper.readthedocs.io/en/latest/sections/getting_started.html)